chuvalniy/mlops-practices/README.md

 model = RandomForestClassifier(**params)
 ```

-## Documentation
+## Documenation
-// add (stack, project structure, jupyter-notebooks)
+In general, all the code is covered with docstrings and comments about what each component does, but there are some points that cannot be particularly described.
+Below is a description of the architecture, tech stack used and the data source.
+### Architecture
+If you want to check app architecture I suggest you to visit [this](docs/architecture.png) link.

+### Stack
+A more detailed description of each library that was used to create this application can be found [here](docs/stack.md).

+### Data
+Training data can be found on [Kaggle](https://www.kaggle.com/datasets/sooyoungher/smoking-drinking-dataset).
+If you are interested in exploratory data analysis, you can find it at this [link](notebooks/) in two Jupyter Notebooks.
 ## Testing
 Almost every function is provided with unit test via [pytest](https://docs.pytest.org/en/stable/contents.html) and [Click](https://github.com/pallets/click) libraries.

 Execute the following command in your project directory to run the tests.

 ```python
 pytest -v